- What's New

 Volunteer Program Options

-Kalani's volunteer program is much more than a volunteer experience.
-Volunteers become part of a dynamic community based on service, mutual respect, open communication, and the Aloha Spirit.
+Kalani's Volunteer Program is much more than a volunteer experience.
+Volunteers are integrated into dynamic community based on service, mutual respect, open communication, and the Aloha Spirit.

-We are a thriving community with more than 90 volunteers, taking care of up to 120 guests on 120 acres of beautiful Hawaiian jungle.
+We are a thriving community with over 90 volunteers, taking care of up to 120 guests on 120 acres of beautiful Hawaiian jungle.
+Please note: we require all volunteers to be 21 years old or older.

 Volunteer Program Options

+Following are options for your volunteer service experience.
 Tuition fees are contributions which support the overall educational volunteer program.
-Volunteers receive many conveiences, which include; accommodations, meals, classes, excursions, pool/spa, and the use of the 120-acre botanical coastal environment.
+Volunteers receive many perks, which include; accommodations, meals, classes, excursions, pool/spa, and the use of the 120-acre campus.
+Tuition fees vary according to length of time and accommodations, reflected in the table below.

-Volunteers contribute 4 work shifts per week in an assigned department.
-Housekeeping, Kitchen & Maintenance departments run 7 days per week and have rotating shift schedules, while the Horticulture department schedule is Monday to Thursday.
+Volunteers contribute four (4) service shifts per week in an assigned department.
+Housekeeping, Kitchen, and Maintenance departments operate seven (7) days per week, and have rotating shift schedules, while the Horticulture Department operates Monday through Thursday.

 Cost per day

-Upon acceptance into the program, a non-refundable deposit of $250 is required to hold your space.
-In addition to the tuition, volunteers are required to pay a $100 security deposit upon arrival.
-The security deposit is held to ensure that the condition of your living space is left clean and with all of its original items.
-Prior to your departure there will be a quick inspect your lving space and if it looks good the deposit will be returned to you.
+Upon acceptance into the Volunteer Program, a non-refundable deposit of $250 is required to hold your space.
+In addition to your tuition fee, a $100 security deposit is required upon arrival.
+This security deposit is held to ensure that the condition of your living space is left clean and with all of its original items.
+Prior to your departure, there will be a quick inspection of your living space, and, if it looks good, the deposit will be returned to you.

-Many volunteers wish to stay for longer than 3 months.
-We welcome extention requests once you have been volunteering at Kalani for 1 month.
-Approval of the extension will be dependent on availability of space, feedback from your department manager, and how your relationship with the community has presented itself.
+Many volunteers wish to stay at Kalani for longer than 3 months.
+We welcome extension requests once you have been volunteering at Kalani for 1 month and have successfully integrated into the community.
+Approval of your extension request will be dependent on availability of space, feedback from your department manager, and your relationship with the community.

-Indoor accommodations include bed linens, towels, a dresser, lamp, fan, & rubbish bin.
-For volunteers who camp we provide bed linens, towels, & rubbish bin.
-Wireless access is available in through most of the property.
-You should avoid bringing valuables or excessive items.
-Note: housing is basic, rustic and fairly small in size.In addition to sleeping space, volunteers have access to communal lounge areas that include a TV/VCR/DVD player for movie watching, two shared computers with internet access, and shared phones.
-Wireless Internet is also available throughout most of the property for those wishing to bring along their own laptop.
+For indoor accommodations, Kalani will provide: bed linens, towel, dresser, lamp, fan, and rubbish bin.
+For volunteers who camp, Kalani provides bed linens, towel, and rubbish bin.
+WiFi access is available in designated locations across campus for those that wish to stay connected via mobile device.
+You may want to avoid bringing valuables or excessive items.
+Please note: housing is basic, rustic, and fairly small in size - so, get ready for jungle living!In addition to your hale (pronounced HAH-LAY, meaning home), volunteers have access to shared lounge areas that include a flatscreen television for movie screening, two shared computers with internet access, and multiple shared phones.

 Shared Rooms & Cabanas

-Volunteers making a two or three month commitment have the option of staying in a shared room or camping.
-Each shared room accommodates two to three volunteers, while several residents share the bathroom.Cabanas are shared accommodations for two volunteers or a couple and are of similar size to the shared rooms.
+Volunteers who make a two or three month commitment have the option of staying in a shared room or camping.
+Each shared room accommodates two to three volunteers, while several residents share the bathroom.Cabanas are shared accommodations for two volunteers or a couple, and are of similar size to the shared rooms.
 These simple structures are close to nature and are of a basic design.
-They are squared at about 15 feet by 15 feet and were designed by a past volunteer to feature a unique roofing design and with screen on three of the four walls.
-Bathrooms and showers are nearby.
+They are squared at about 15 feet by 15 feet and were designed by a past volunteer to feature a unique roofing design with screen on three of the four walls.
+Bathrooms and showers are within close walking distance.

-Long term volunteers who have extended their stay more then six month can request to be put on the wait list for an A frame.
+Long term volunteers can request to be put on the wait list for an A frame.
 A-frames accommodate one volunteer each, and allow our volunteer residents to live in a community while enjoying nature.
 The A-frames are small (about 8 feet by 8 feet), but comfortable.
 The roof and two walls are made of corrugated metal, while the other two walls are screen.
-Volunteers personalize their A-frames (with fabric, lights etc.), making this part of our property an artistic haven.
+Volunteers personalize their A-frames (with fabric, lights etc.), making this part of our campus an artistic haven.
 Bathrooms and outdoor showers are nearby.

 Departments and Responsibilities